hashicorp/terraform-aws-vault/test/README.md

 go test -v -timeout 60m -run TestFoo
 ```

-### Special note on the vault-cluster-public test
+### Special note on the root-example test

-As part of the tests for the [vault-cluster-public example](https://github.com/hashicorp/terraform-aws-vault/tree/master/examples/vault-cluster-public), we try to connect to the
+As part of the tests for the [root example](https://github.com/hashicorp/terraform-aws-vault/tree/master/examples/root-example), we try to connect to the
 Vault cluster via its ELB.
 If you've configure the test to set up a Route 53 domain name for the ELB, the tests will
 try to talk to Vault via this domain name; otherwise, they will talk directly to the ELB's domain name, albeit with
 the TLS check disabled, as the TLS cert will not include the ELB's domain name (since that's generated dynamically).